NeurodataWithoutBorders/nwbinspector/docs/user_guide/command_line_usage.rst

     nwbinspector path/to/my/data.nwb -m my_extension_module1 my_extension_module2

-Other flags may be viewed in the command line by calling `nwbinspector --help`.
+Other flags may be viewed in the command line by calling :code:`nwbinspector --help`.